 STUDENTS: General questions or help with resources and the application process for scholarships?

 E-mail the Office of Student Life: [email protected]

-LATTC Financial Aid info online: https://www.lattc.edu/services/financial-aid
+LATTC Financial Aid info online: https://www.lattc.edu/financial-aid

-LATTC Scholarship info online: https://www.lattc.edu/services/financial-aid/scholarships
+LATTC Scholarship info online: https://www.lattc.edu/financial-aid/scholarships

 The LATTC Foundation is not involved in recipient selection processes and does not issue or distribute checks directly to students.
 Everything goes through Financial Aid and Office of Student Life.

-The Foundation provides indirect funding for scholarships through LATTC Financial Aid.
-Awards are based on budget and qualifying factors determined using the LATTC Financial Aid funding formula.
-The Foundation's goal is to support a student’s needs wants and aspirations, so that they can persevere, overcome challenges, and succeed in achieving the skills and certifications needed to attain their professional goals.
+The Foundation's goal is to help support a student’s needs and aspirations so they can persevere, overcome challenges, and succeed in achieving the skills and certifications needed to attain their professional goals.
 Below are a few examples of our generous donors.

 The Fred Gives mission is to support the next generation of fashion artists, makers, and designers through education and cultural enrichment.
 They strive to work with like-minded partners who create opportunities for underserved and historically excluded communities in the greater Los Angeles area.
-The Fred Gives Scholarship fund at LATTC provides funding to support undergraduates pursuing fashion and design each Spring and Fall semester.
+The Fred Gives Scholarship fund at LATTC provides funding to support undergraduates pursuing fashion and design each Spring semester.

-Named Assistance Funds
+Named Assistance Fund Scholarship Examples

 The Richard Arnold Assistance Fund provides scholarship assistance to Automotive students whose needs are unable to be met by other scholarship funds or financial aid, as determined by the College.
 Richard was an alumni of LATTC and found a successful and rewarding career in the specialty automotive industry.